Deanne Adams - Story Coach & Mentor

 I love to help people grow in confidence, to express the stories they have within them, and to help them see that they already have the potential and power to become the writer they want to be.
 I help budding authors write their first book, and emerging authors prepare their manuscripts for publishing.

 After the summer term of 2015, I left teaching, seeking a new challenge and a new avenue by which to pursue my love of helping others with their words.
 I support writers of fictional and personal stories to tell irresistible stories, as if they were simply born to write.
-My Storyteller’s Academy offers learning, support and encouragement for amateur writers.
+My Storytellers’ Academy Course offers developing writers support and learning to master the craft of writing great fiction.

 I live near Bridgend, a part of the world I have grown to love, with my two children.